tikalk/ex-device-manager/README.md

 The RECEPTION-TIME is the 'current-date' formatted as yyMMddHHmmss The ID is some GUID you should generate and concat at the end.

-The created GPS record is sent via Kafka to the GPS Service to the raw-gps topic.
+The created GPS record is sent via Kafka to the GPS Service to the raw-gps topic via the MessageProducer Verticle.